 Turnip Moth Distribution, Habitat, and Ecology

-Additionally, it frequently inhabits a rather wide variety of habitats within its native range.
-These habitats not include farmland, parks, and gardens, but also forests, and even some areas of sand dunes.
+Due to this clear evolutionary advantage, it frequently appears in many ecosystems.
+These habitats include not only farmland, parks, and gardens, but also forests, and even some areas of sand dunes.
+This tendency, therefore, leads it into conflict with humans.

-The rather voracious larva feeds on a wide variety of plants.
-In this, it follows the habit of most related species.
-However, its preferred food includes cotton, tomato, corn, legumes, sugar beets, and tobacco.
+The highly voracious larval form of the insect feeds on a wide variety of plants.
+In this characteristic, it clearly follows the habit of most related species.
+The preferred food of the creature, however, includes cotton, tomato, corn, legumes, sugar beets, and tobacco.

-The larvae feed on the entire plant, from the leaves to the roots, thereby destroying everything.
-Thus, most farmers in the regions it inhabits consider it not only invasive, but harmful, as well.
+The larvae of the Turnip Moth further feed on the entire plant. this, in fact, extends from the leaves to the roots, thereby destroying everything.
+Thus, most farmers in the regions it inhabits consider it to be not only invasive, but extremely harmful, as well.

 Hummingbird Hawk Moth